 Amid all the contemporary political and cultural contests, today’s Patriots must never fail to make the case for overarching eternal truths — whether in debate with adversaries across the aisles of Congress, or with neighbors across Main Street.
 Lost in the din is the foundational endowment of American Liberty, and any debate that does not begin with this eternal truth will end with temporary deceits.

 The most oft-cited words from our Declaration of Independence are these: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 The eternal assertion that Liberty for all people is “endowed by their Creator” and is thus “unalienable” should require no defense, because “we hold these truths to be self-evident,” and because the Rights of Man are irrevocable from the “Laws of Nature and of Nature’s God.”

-But the root of all debate between Liberty and tyranny – or, in political parlance, between Right and left – is the contest to assert who endows Liberty – God or man.
+But the root of all debate between Liberty and tyranny — or, in political parlance, between Right and left — is the contest to assert who endows Liberty.
+It is God, or is it man?

 Contemporary leftist protagonists seek to replace Rule of Law with the rule of men.
 This is because the former is predicated on the principle that Liberty is “endowed by our Creator,” while the latter asserts that government is the giver of Liberty.